-Pick a time every week to sit down and write about your blessings — reflecting on what went right or what you are grateful for.
+Pick a time every week to sit down and write about your blessings.
+Reflect on what went right or what you are grateful for.
 Sometimes it helps to pick a number — such as three to five things — that you will identify each week.
-As you write, be specific and think about the sensations you felt when something good happened to you.
+As you write, be specific.
+Think about the sensations you felt when something good happened to you.

 - Pray or Meditate

 People who are religious can use prayer to cultivate gratitude.
 Mindfulness meditation involves focusing on the present moment without judgment.
-Although people often focus on a word or phrase (such as «peace»), it is also possible to focus on what you’re grateful for (the warmth of the sun, a pleasant sound, etc.).
+Although people often focus on a word or phrase (such as “peace”), it is also possible to focus on what you’re grateful for.
+For example, it could be the warmth of the sun, a pleasant sound, etc.